 My husband read my post below and, essentially, said, “Huh?”
 He suggested I keep it simple and get right to the answer to the question posed above.
 Here it is: A big-deal study showed that, contrary to expectations, marijuana (mj) had no effect on ADHD-related brain differences.
 It had effects on the brain, of course, but these effects were separate from the effects of ADHD.
 Details and other results, which are the ones of more interest to me, below.

-An impressive group of scholars got together to examine the mj + ADHD question using 21-25-year-olds followed since elementary school as part of a large multi-site longitudinal study of ADHD known as MTA.
-Comparing mj users (who used at least once/week) & non-users with & without ADHD, the group ventured they would find that mj intensifies ADHD-related brain alterations.
-They thought mj would add insult to injury (injury being the decreased “integrity of functional networks” seen with ADHD).
+An impressive group of scholars got together to examine the mj + ADHD question using 21- to 25-year-olds followed since elementary school as part of a large multi-site longitudinal study of ADHD known as MTA.
+Comparing mj users (who used at least once/week) & non-users with & without ADHD, the group expected to find that mj intensifies ADHD-related brain alterations.
+They, essentially, thought mj would add insult to injury (the injury being the decreased “integrity of functional networks” seen with ADHD).

 But they found no one-two punch.

 ADHD was associated with decreased integrity of functional networks responsible for executive function and somatomotor control, but mj affected different functional networks.

 Interesting to me is that one of the mj-affected networks was the default mode network, which, when you have ADHD, fails to cooperate with the task-positive network (for more on this).
 It raises the question of whether mj has an indirect effect on ADHD symptoms, even if no direct one.
 (The other mj-affected network was the lateral visual one.)